tcnksm/go-latest/cmd/README.md

 # latest

-`latest` is a command to check github respository you are in is latest or not.
+`latest` is a command to check a provided version is latest or not in GitHub.

 ## Usage

-To check cloned repository is latest or not, run `latest` in its directory root.
+To check cloned repository is latest or not, just run with owner name and repository name which you want to check.
 If it is not latest version, it returns non-zero exit code.

 ```go
 $ latest -owner=tcnksm -repo=go-latest 2.4.1